Central values of zeta functions of non-Galois cubic fields: Sieving to the space of maximal binary cubic forms

 \begin{theorem} Let $\Psi:\R_{> 0}\to \C$ be a smooth function with compact support such that $\int \Psi=1$.
 Let $\Sigma$ be a finite set of local specifications, such that $\Sigma_p=\{\Q_{p^3}\}$ for at least one prime $p$.
 For every real $X\ge 1$ and integer $n\ge 1$,

 \end{theorem}

 Before we turn to the proof of Theorem \ref{thfieldscount}, we make the following two observations.
-First, the quadratic analogue of the above result is the question of summing the Legendre symbol $\bigl(\frac{\cdot}{n}\bigr)$ over the set of squarefree integers.
+First, the quadratic analogue of the above result is the question of summing the Legendre symbol $\bigl(\frac{\cdot}{n}\bigr)$ over the set of fundamental discriminants (or squarefree integers).

 Second, the case $n=1$ of the above result (with the simplifying assumption that $\Sigma_p=\{\Q_{p^3}\}$ for at least one prime $p$) is a smoothed version (instead of a sharp version counting $K\in \FF_\Sigma(X)$ without the $\Psi$-smoothing) of the refined Roberts' conjecture, proved independently in \cite{BST} and \cite{TaTh1}.
 Those works obtain the error terms $O_\epsilon(X^{5/6-1/48+\epsilon})$ and $O_\epsilon(X^{7/9+\epsilon})$ for the sharp version of the refined Roberts' conjecture.
-Independently from the present article, the recent work \cite{BTT} obtains an improved error term of $O_\epsilon(X^{2/3+\epsilon})$.
+Independently from the present article, the recent work \cite{BTT} obtains an improved error term of $O_\epsilon(X^{2/3+\epsilon})$ for the sharp count.
 This seems to indicate that $X^{2/3+\epsilon}$ is the natural exponent both for our present purposes of smoothly summing the Artin character of cubic fields and for the problem of sharp counting of cubic fields.

 \begin{proof}[Proof of Theorem \ref{thfieldscount}] We start with the sieve \eqref{eqinex} to write

 Note that the sum over $K$ is \emph{not} weighted by the size of the automorphism group.
 On the right-hand side, the difference is accounted by the number of cyclic cubic fields which is $O(X^{\frac12})$.